As of version 2.7 of Surefire, there is a proposed public API available for external providers to use Surefire features.

 Please note that this API is still subject to change until otherwise declared, even in minor revisions.
-This would mostly happen to facilitate needs in new providers.
+Such changes will mostly happen to facilitate needs of new providers.

 There are three things any provider must fulfill:

-There are 4 well-known providers within surefire that are also implemented this way, so examples can be found by looking at the surefire source code itself. surefire-junit47 is the showcase implementation.
+There are four well-known providers within Surefire that are also implemented this way, so examples can be found by looking at the Surefire source code itself. surefire-junit47 is the showcase implementation.

 The javadoc on the intefaces mentioned in this article should otherwise be sufficient to write a provider.
-Providers are added as dependencies to the surefire/failsafe plugins.
+Providers are added as dependencies to the Surefire and Failsafe plugins.

 Prior to 2.11, the provider would do